First Time Registrants

 $295.00

-“I think we are well-advised to keep on nodding terms with the people we used to be,” writes Joan Didion in her essay, “On Keeping a Notebook.”
-In this 4-week class, we’ll read essays by writers engaged with their younger selves—and you’ll write experiments (350-750 words) each week and receive feedback from me.
-We’ll read work by Marcia Aldrich, William Bradley, Jill Christman, Bernard Cooper, Steve Edwards, Kiese Laymon, T Kira Madden, Kat Moore, Jamila Osman, and more.
+In this 4-week class, we’ll focus on the beauty and joys our younger selves experienced, the moments we’re grateful we had, our discoveries of crushes and loves and desires, our searches for freedom, and the ways we tried (and failed) to find our truest selves.
+We’ll read model essays by writers —and you’ll write experiments (350-800 words) each week and receive feedback from me.
+We’ll read work by Marcia Aldrich, Jo Ann Beard, William Bradley, Jill Christman, Steve Edwards, Kat Moore, Sandell Morse, Jamila Osman, Jericho Parms, Angelique Stevens, and more.
 The Zoom link and model essays will be emailed to you.

 Essay Forms | Saturdays April 25-May 30, 11 AM - 1 PM CST